-The vocal cords are located at the top of your windpipe or trachea.
-The cords are housed in your larynx (also called the "voice box").
+The vocal cords are housed in your larynx (also called the "voice box").
 The larynx is protected by the thyroid cartilage, which appears as the "bump" or Adam's Apple in the middle of the neck that goes up and down when you swallow.
 The Adam's Apple is more pronounced in men because of the protrusion of longer vocal folds.

 Note: "vocal cords" and "vocal folds" are used interchangeably in the singing world.
 While "vocal folds" is the more proper term, "vocal cords" is more commonly used.
 You may occasionally see "cords" spelled as "chords" - this is considered incorrect by most voice professionals.

-The folds sit over the windpipe and open and close from the back, looking like a V in the open position within the vocal tract.
+The folds sit over the trachea, or windpipe, and open and close from the back, looking like a V in the open position within the vocal tract.

-Note "Abducted" means the vocal folds are open - "adducted" means they are together and closed.
+Note that "abducted" means the vocal folds are open - "adducted" means they are together and closed.

 Here's where things get interesting.
 Although many people try and describe the vocal cords in terms of a stringed instrument (such as the guitar), the folds' makeup is very different from a steel or nylon string.

-The next layer is muscle that runs the length of the cord.
-This muscle is called the thyroarytenoid because of where it attaches on either side.
+Vocal cord muscles - This second layer runs the length of the cord.
+These bands of muscle tissue are called the thyroarytenoid because of where they attach on either side.
 We will call it the TA muscle for short.

-Finally, there is a layer of soft mucosal tissue, which covers the cords.
+A layer of soft mucosal tissue - This final layer covers the cords.
 The tissue appears as if folded over, hence the name "vocal folds."
 This soft tissue is necessary to allow the cords to vibrate and create sound waves.